 You may be thinking this is a lot of extra work, and unnecessary.
-Well, consider this: every speck of plaster dust that comes out of the surface is carbonated calcium that should have cured within the cement.
+But first consider this: every speck of plaster dust that comes out of the surface is carbonated calcium that should have cured within the cement.

 Problems that can occur with the Orenda Startup™

 When you miss the target LSI on the low side (meaning not enough calcium or alkalinity, or not fast enough), the pool's water will likely have a spiked pH and some plaster dust.
-It's usually significantly less plaster dust than normal, because even if you miss the mark, you're still adding calcium or bicarb to get closer to the LSI than the normal tap water alone.
+There should still be less plaster dust than normal, because even if you miss the mark, you're still adding calcium or sodium bicarb to get closer to the LSI than the normal tap water alone.

 This is one of the many reasons why it is critical to be there prior to the water turning on.
 We need to start from the beginning.

 Orenda Startup™ Failures look almost identical

 Any blemish or flaw left behind by the plaster application will likely be visible when doing the Orenda or Bicarb startup.
 Why?
 Because we are removing the water's ability to pull any calcium from the surface.

 If there are puddle marks, streaks, lines, footprints, rings, motting and other physical marks, you will probably see them.
 These imperfections will not be burned off, like they would during a hot start.
 We recognize this is can be seen as a burden and disadvantage for builders and applicators, because we all want the pool to look great.
 Everybody does...especially the customer.
 When the exposure is done right, everybody is happy.
-When done wrong, nobody is happy.
+When it's done wrong, nobody is happy.

 Our startup is about preventing the loss of calcium so the cement in the plaster can cure properly.
 It neither creates nor conceals visible flaws from application or acid exposure.
 Here are some of the most common issues we see that have nothing to do with startup water chemistry.
 These are pre-existing conditions left behind by plaster application: